-- 1. Describe processes of continuity and change which have shaped events up to the present. - 2.
-Identify and describe the characteristics of major era in world history or international relations, or a distinct social movement, thereby providing a framework for comprehending aspects of human experience. - 3.
+- 1. Describe processes of continuity and change which have shaped events up to the present. - Identify and describe the characteristics of major era in world history or international relations, or a distinct social movement, thereby providing a framework for comprehending aspects of human experience. - 3.
 Explain how human experiences give rise to movements, institutions, traditions, and ideas which have a subsequent influence. - 4.
-Analyze factors leading to the dominance, suppression, or acceptance of selected racial, gender, ethnic, class and religious groups. - 5.
-Analyze of the extent to which individuals, institutions, and/or traditions are able to influence events, making reference to illuminating examples. - 6.
-Use factual and interpretive information to analyze and draw conclusions on historical or political hypotheses in selected areas of the social sciences
+Analyze factors leading to the dominance, suppression, or acceptance of selected racial, gender, ethnic, class and/or religious groups. - Use factual and interpretive information to analyze and draw conclusions on historical or political hypotheses in selected areas of the social sciences.